huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 were used for the proposed mapping of DNS over QUIC.
 This section is informative in nature.

-## Scope is limited to the stub to resolver scenario
+## Scope is Limited to the Stub to Resolver Scenario

 Usage scenarios for the DNS protocol can be broadly classified in three
 groups: stub to recursive resolver, recursive resolver to authoritative server, and server to server.
-Our design focuses on the "stub to recursive resolver" scenario, and specifically to the scenario in which the choice of recursive resolver is manually configured in the stub.
-In this case, the configuration will specify the name of the resolver, its address, how security credentials are verified, and of course the use of QUIC as a transport.
+This design focuses only on the "stub to recursive resolver" scenario following the approach taken in [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles].

-No attempt is made to address the scenario in which the stub dynamically discovers the resolver using DHCP or IPv6 Router Advertisements.
-These scenarios would require a way to dynamically signal support for QUIC transport in these resolvers.
-This is left for future study.

-QUESTION: [@!I-D.ietf-dprive-dtls-and-tls-profiles] covers static and dynamic configuration including DHCP.
-Should we remove the discussion of configuration here and just refer to that?
+QUESTION: Should this document specify any aspects of configuration of discoverability differently to DNS over TLS?

 No attempt is made to address the recursive to authoritative scenarios.
 Authoritative resolvers are discovered dynamically through NS